oSoc17/code9000/README.md

 ===================
 ----------

 \#Code9000 is a project in which Digipolis Ghent and the City of Ghent experiment with open data to create new open source proof-of-concepts.
-The project was developmed by oSoc17.
+The project was developed by oSoc17.
 This organisation collaborates with students to create IT-related projects.
 Students get real cases to work on and move beyond the theoretical and we get new learnings and code to test and iterate upon.

 <div align="center">
 <img src="https://raw.githubusercontent.com/oSoc17/code9000/develop/web-app/src/theme/crest.png" width=300px />